 No, please consider applying another time when you can commit to all days of the program.

-The cost of the virtual engagement sessions and in-person seminar in Ottawa, including travel to and from Ottawa from anywhere in Canada between November 2 and 6, 2025, accommodation, meals, and logistics are covered by the program.
+The program covers the cost of the virtual engagement sessions and in-person seminar in Ottawa, including travel to and from Ottawa from anywhere in Canada between November 1 and 6, 2026, accommodation, meals, and logistics.

 The overseas learning experience (TBC) will require some contribution from participants.
-Further details will be shared shortly.
+Further details will be shared.

 Please note: If you are selected, a nominal fee of $100 CAD will be expected to secure your spot in the program.
-AKFC is committed to ensuring this program is accessible to participants regardless of financial status.
-If you are selected and this fee is a barrier, AKFC would be happy to accommodate this.
+AKFC is committed to ensuring that this program is accessible to participants regardless of financial status.
+If you are selected and this fee is a barrier, please notify AKFC so that we can accommodate this.

 Approximately 40 applicants will be selected to participate in the program.